STORMS-SOFTWARE/storms-git-version-helper/README.md

 Add `.version` to your `.gitignore` file so your working dir stays clean and you don't accidentally commit it.

-Ad the following to the scripts section in your `composer.json`:
+Add the following to the scripts section in your `composer.json`:

     "scripts": {
             ...